 Choosing an online course such as a masters in cybersecurity will put you in front of the curve in the industry and support your career progression.
 It is also essential to stay on top of industry updates and changes that occur frequently.
 Alongside your studies, you should look to participate in seminars, conferences, and workshops to further your skills.
 Reading industry news and joining relevant cybersecurity associations will also provide you insight into industry-specific topics.

 The cybersecurity industry is growing rapidly, and so is the network of professionals within it.
 Becoming a part of this opens up a wealth of opportunities for personal development and the chance to network with like-minded individuals.
 By taking an online master in cybersecurity, you will have access to industry professionals and faculty members that are a significant and trusted part of the community.

 These connections can open up a broader conversation about your career and industry progression.
-Plus, it gives you a chance to chat and connect with people that speak your language.
+Plus, it allows you to chat and connect with people who speak your language.
 Once you’re out in the real world, you can take these connections with you, and grow your network exponentially.

 Starting out in cybersecurity